hongbinchen-nckues/Deep_Generative_Model_Reconstructing_WFs_Efficiently/README.md

 ## File Directory Description

-# License
+## License

-This project is licensed under the GNU GPL v3 - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 or later.
+See the [LICENSE](LICENSE) file for details.